 Noah Bleicher is a skilled government contracts practitioner with extensive bid protest litigation experience.
-He is a special counsel in the firm’s Government Contracts Practice where he represents large and small government contractors in a wide array of complex government contracts issues.
+He is a partner in the firm’s Government Contracts Practice where he represents large and small government contractors in a wide array of complex government contracts issues.
 Mr. Bleicher draws upon his unique and valuable insights from his service as a senior bid protest hearing officer at the US Government Accountability Office (GAO) to effectively resolve government contracts legal disputes and achieve the business objectives of his clients.

 While at GAO, Mr. Bleicher adjudicated some of the agency’s most complicated protests involving both defense and civilian agencies and procurements of all sizes and complexities.
 His protest experience covers the full spectrum of legal issues involving the award of a contract or the terms of a solicitation, such as technical evaluation challenges, cost/price realism concerns, restrictive specifications, sole-source contracting, small business issues, organizational conflicts of interest, and the conduct of discussions.
 Mr. Bleicher presided over numerous bid protest hearings, frequently conducted alternative dispute resolution sessions, and regularly resolved protective order and document production disputes.
 During his tenure in GAO’s Procurement Law Division, he resolved more than 600 bid protests and issued more than 125 published legal decisions.
 He was promoted to the position of Deputy Assistant General Counsel for Procurement Law and served as an Acting Assistant General Counsel for Procurement Law.
 In these roles, he supervised a team of GAO bid protest hearing officers.